praetorian-inc/praetorian-cli/README.md

 - **Scripts**: a script that carries out additional processing of the output of an existing CLI command.
 An example is a script that invokes TruffleHog to further validate the secrets in exposure risks.
 - **Commands**: a command that executes an end-to-end function.
-An example is a command that run a Nessus scan and inject the scan results into Chariot.
+An example is a command that connects to a Nessus server and injects the scan results into Chariot.

 ### Using a plugin script